shreya-sajalan/to-do-list-app/README.md

 # Frontend Development: HTML and CSS
 # Backend Development: PYTHON

-For Software:
+# For Software:
 - Languages used: HTML,CSS,PYTHON
 - Frameworks used: HTML/CSS,PYTHON,FLASK
 - Libraries used: FLASK
-- Tools used: VS CODE,CHAT GPT
+- Tools used: VS CODE,CHAT GPT,GOOGLE

-For Hardware:
+# For Hardware:
 - LAPTOP
 - SMARTPHONE